IBM/ubiquity/README.md

 For any questions, suggestions, or issues, use github.

 ## Troubleshooting
-* Review logs for any issues:
+* Review the Ubiquity logs for any issues:
     * <logPath>/ubiquity.log   (logPath configured in the ubiquity-server.conf)
     * /var/log/messages

 ## Licensing